ThePacielloGroup/WebAccessibilityToolbar/README.md

 Please use tabs for indentation (we recommend a tabstop of four).

-Before committing, please remember to build and test, and consider incrementing the version number (currently this is the date).
+Before committing, please remember to build and test, and consider incrementing the version number (it's in `wat/Translation.ini` under the "Version" key and currently it is the release date, but it needn't be).

 The file `wat/Translation.ini` is in UTF-16, which Git can't cope with.
 However, you can use an external diff tool, such as vimdiff (or mvimdiff